rosineygp/mkdkr/README.md

 job:                                # job name
-	@$(.)                       # required: load mkdkr and create unique job name ... job alpine              # create a docker container using alpine image
+	@$(.)                       # required: load mkdkr and create unique job name ... alpine                  # create a docker container using alpine image
-	.. echo "hello mkdkr!"      # execute a command inside container .                           # destroy all container started in this job
+	.. echo "hello mkdkr!"      # execute a command inside container

 # if you want to test it remove all comments of job
 ```